-Aside from being a place to converse directly with your developer audiences, a developer community is an ideal channel to invite people to participate in more interactive developer relationship activities, such as workshops and webinars.
-Developer communities are also great places to share original or co-branded content and events that are focused on active development: developer reviews, troubleshooting/FAQs, and hackathons come to mind.
+Aside from being a place to converse directly with your developer audiences, a developer community is an ideal channel to invite people to participate in more interactive developer relations activities, such as workshops and webinars.
+They are also great places to share original or co-branded content and events that are focused on active development: developer reviews, troubleshooting/FAQs, and hackathons come to mind.

-The key to successful campaigns within a developer community is to embrace the word “community.”
-Sadly, companies that are often involved with dev communities misuse them and, as a result, expend unnecessary effort with underwhelming results in addition to muddying the waters for future brands and companies.
-To avoid falling victim to conventional pitfalls, follow these 7 rules for engaging and growing developer communities.
+The key to successful campaigns within one of these communities is to embrace the word “community.”
+Sadly, companies in the developer space often misuse them and, as a result, expend unnecessary effort with underwhelming results in addition to muddying the waters for future brands and companies.
+To avoid falling victim to conventional pitfalls, follow these 7 rules for engaging and building developer communities.

 Developers often reach out to their peers while actively seeking to resolve an issue or find a solution to their problem.
 This tends to happen in environments in which they feel familiar and comfortable.
-Driving developers back to branded communities that are replicated to look like existing ones not only comes off as self-serving but also requires that developers try and establish/gauge themselves and those around them in that branded community.
-Unless you can build an owned community that offers more than populated ones, it is generally recommended to become a part of other communities rather than forcing people to come to yours.
+Driving developers back to branded communities that are poor replicas of organic ones not only comes off as self-serving but also requires developers to try to establish/gauge themselves and those around them in those branded spaces.
+Unless you can build an owned community that offers more than already established ones, it’s best to become a part of existing communities rather than forcing people to come to yours.

 Even though there are a finite number of developer communities and micro-communities, it’s crucial to ensure that the intended audience is truly engaged and active.
 During your research and planning phases, make sure to evaluate user activity and KPIs beyond just potential reach and size.
-Appearing within a developer community is not sufficient; you may be visible to a broader audience, but developers notice when a company is there to partner with them versus selling them a solution.
+Developers notice when a company is just there to sell them a solution rather than to truly partner and engage.

 2. Speak at a peer level.

 “Selling” to developers is a cardinal sin for most developer marketing programs.
-Within developer communities, the idea of hawking products or solutions is vehemently frowned upon and sometimes even explicitly not allowed.
+The idea of hawking products or solutions is vehemently frowned upon by developers and sometimes even explicitly not allowed within these online spaces.

 Developers are looking for small groups or 1:1 interactions with their developer peers when they are engaging in a community channel.
 Shared content, conversations, and general communication should be approached from the perspective of a fellow dev or a peer, and generally not from a company perspective unless the intended goal is honest and genuine feedback.

-When interacting and/or syndicating content in community channels, marketers should always ask themselves, “How can this help the developer NOW?” rather than looking to promote their own perspectives.
+When interacting and/or syndicating content in these collaborative channels, marketers should always ask themselves, “How can this help the developer NOW?” rather than looking to promote their own perspectives.

 3. Create a feedback loop.

-One of the biggest advantages of having an engaged presence in a developer community is gaining the ability to actively request feedback and commentary on products and ideas.
+One of the biggest advantages of having an engaged presence within these online environments is gaining the ability to actively request feedback and commentary on products and ideas.
 Developer communities like to be involved, so finding ways to partner with these communities and their constituents to help drive product definition is a great way to build brand trust and equity.

 4. Identify influencers for the brand.